Data-Driven Stochastic Modeling of Schooling Fish: From Collective Dynamics to Individual Fluctuations: Modeling framework

+These observations indicate that the movement of the school’s CM can be understood within the framework of active matter physics, influenced by confinement forces arising from the boundary effects of the tank walls.
+We thus choose to parsimoniously model the CM dynamics using a set of stochastic differential equations that describe an active Brownian pseudo-particle with a characteristic size corresponding to the average radius of gyration of the school, $R_g$, of the form

-For the active friction, we choose a Schienbein-Gruler-type form $-\gamma(V)\vec{V} = -\gamma_0 (V - V_0) \frac{\vec{V}}{V}$, with $V$ the CM's velocity modulus, proposed for the biological movement of non-polar particles with characteristic speed $V_0$~\cite{Schienbein1993}.
-For the confining force, we adopt the non-potential hard-wall model proposed in ~\cite{calovi_disentangling_2018} to account for the tendency of fish to move parallel to walls:
+The assumption of a finite size naturally arises from the fact that the CM of the school cannot approach the walls as closely as any individual fish.
+We consider all fish have the same mass, an the total mass has been absorbed into the coefficients on the right-hand side of Eq.~\eqref{eq:main_1}.
+This pseudo-particle is subjected to a confining force—--originating from the boundaries of the tank—--as well as an active friction term and a noise term characteristic of self-propelled systems~\cite{romanczukActiveBrownianParticles2012}.
+For the active friction, we choose a Schienbein-Gruler-type form~\cite{Schienbein1993} $\gamma(V)\vec{V} = -\gamma_0 (V - V_0) \frac{\vec{V}}{V}$, with $V$ the CM's velocity modulus.
+For the confining force, we adopt the non-potential hard-wall model proposed in Ref.~\cite{calovi_disentangling_2018} to account for the tendency of fish to move parallel to walls: